Teskon/PSD2PHP/README.md

 For more details about which commands you can run, read the readme of the bank you're using.

 ## Problems/bugs
-If you encounter any problems/bugs, please let me know on our [Issue tracker](https://github.com/Teskon/PSD2PHP/issues).
+If you encounter any problems/bugs, please let us know on our [Issue tracker](https://github.com/Teskon/PSD2PHP/issues).